FindMySchool LogoFindMySchool

 When Anne Swyfte, a widow from Durham, petitioned King James I in 1604 to establish a school in North Auckland, she set in motion four centuries of continuous education that continues today.
 The Free Grammar School of King James opened its doors in 1605, making this one of England's oldest surviving educational institutions.
 That heritage runs deep: the Gothic Revival façade built in 1897 still dominates South Church Road, while the listed buildings stand as silent witnesses to generations of students who have passed through these gates.

-Today, King James I Academy serves approximately 962 students aged 11 to 18 across a comprehensive secondary and sixth form setting.
-Under the leadership of Head Teacher Simon Whitehead, who arrived in January 2021, the school has consolidated its position as the highest-performing school in Bishop Auckland by GCSE Progress measures, a distinction it has held consistently across multiple years.
+Today, King James I Academy serves approximately 926 students aged 11 to 18 across a comprehensive secondary and sixth form setting.
+Under the leadership of Head Teacher Simon Whitehead, who arrived in January 2021, the school has a mixed current GCSE profile rather than a simple local league-table story: the 2024-25 / 2025 dataset records Attainment 8 of 43.9 and Progress 8 of -0.21.
 The Ofsted inspection in February 2022 confirmed the school's Good status, noting the ambitious curriculum, strong safeguarding culture, and the calm, orderly atmosphere that defines daily life here.

 What distinguishes King James is the seamless connection between classroom learning and an active community environment.
 The academy operates as both an educational institution and a genuine civic centre.
 Students benefit from daily Enrichment periods that provide genuine choice in extracurricular pursuit, while the wider community uses academy facilities for sports, leisure, and cultural programmes.
 This is not a school separated from its town; it is woven into its fabric.